gabrielc0464/independent-study/entry2.md

 multiple scripts.
 Their is also a folder that lists all of the functions that you can use in the workspace.
 You can do alot in Earsketch but this is just basics of the website.
 ## Basic code
-This is th basic code for Earsketch.
+This is the basic code for Earsketch.
 ```json
 # python code
 #